Phoenix465/Pong/README.md

 # Pong
-Pong In Python 3.8 - Uses Pygame
+Pong in python.
+Uses Pygame

+If There Is A Import Library Error

+Open CMD
+  Run "pip install pygame"
+  Written in Python 3.8

+Code Time: 4hrs 39min